isaomatsunami/making-3d-map/README.md

     console.log( geo2xyz(139,35,-0.5) );
 ```

-By the same token, the function, uvTranslator, returns function which translates (lon(deg),lat(deg)) into [u,v] array.
+By the same token, the function, uvTranslator, returns function which translates [lon(deg),lat(deg)] into [u,v].
 This is used for calculation of uv texture coordinate.

 ```javascript
     uvTranslator = function(top,right,left,bottom){